Fuel cell system design

 Monitoring of all vital KPIs

-Because the system model includes a detailed model of the stack, it is possible to monitor all vital stack key performance indicators (KPIs) during the driving cycle (click image to enlarge).
+Because the system model includes a detailed model of the stack, it is possible to monitor all vital stack key performance indicators (KPIs) during the driving cycle – including properties distributed in the through-plane and in-plane dimensions of the MEA.

-This provides an unprecedented level of design and performance information that allows designers to rapidly explore the effects of design decisions and rank and screen stack and system design alternatives.
+The image to the right shows dynamic prediction of PEM water uptake during a dynamic system simulation (not in real time).
+This provides an unprecedented level of design and performance information that allows designers to rapidly explore the effects of design decisions, rank and screen stack and system design alternatives, and effectively design control systems to mitigate risk.